-- Note 1 Basis of Presentation The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the School under programs of the federal government for the year ended June 30, 2021.
+- Note 1 Basis of Presentation The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the School under programs of the federal government for the year ended June 30, 2022.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the School, it is not intended and does not present the financial position, changes in net position or cash flows of the School. - Note 2 Summary of Significant Accounting Policies Expenditures reported on the Schedule are reported on the regulatory basis of accounting consistent with the preparation of the combined financial statements except for nonmonetary assistance noted in Note 3.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The School has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance. - Note 3 Food Distribution Non-monetary assistance is reported in the Schedule at the fair market value of the commodities received and disbursed.
+The School has elected not to use the 10 percent de minimus indirect cost rate allowed under the Uniform Guidance. - Note 3 Food Distribution Non-monetary assistance is reported in the Schedule at the fair market value of the commodities received and disbursed. - Note 4 -Donated PPE The school reported they did not receive any federally funded personal protective equipment (PPE).